NYULibraries/libtechnyu_blog/source/_posts/2013-05-21-development-workflows.markdown

 ### Calm down Doctor!
 Now is not the time for integration

 That comes later.
 We believe testing to be essential to our work flow.
-We're huge proponents of Behavior Driven Development, BDD for short, a development model in which we write functionality tests before implementing the function.
+We're huge proponents of ~~Behavior Driven Development, BDD for short,~~ Test Driven Development, TDD for short, a development model in which we write functionality tests before implementing the function.
 I'll be the first to admit, sometimes I get ahead of myself and forget to test, but we always try to test 100% of our code, don't believe me?
 [Check it](https://coveralls.io/r/NYULibraries/).

 Of course testing manually is a pain, that's why we write our tests in code first.
 Any future changes in our code will likely break these tests, which is __good__.
 Had the tests not been there, we might've shipped faulty code!